Chowdri-Furkhan07/Youtube_transcript_summarizer/README.md

 ## 📄 License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source.
+Contributions are welcome!